Revised October 2023

 Analytics: We may use a third party such as Google Analytics to help us gather and analyze information about the areas visited on the website (such as the pages most read, time spent, search terms and other engagement data) in order to evaluate and improve the user experience and the convenience of the website.
 For more information or to opt-out, see “How Google uses data when you use our partners’ sites or apps” and “Google Analytics and Privacy”.

-Interest-based Advertising: On other websites you visit, we and our partners may display interest-based advertising about Brompton and its funds, based on inferences made using information gathered about you over time across multiple websites or devices.
+Interest-based Advertising: On other websites you visit, we and our partners may display interest-based advertising about Brompton and its funds, based on inferences made using information gathered from your online activity over time across multiple websites or devices.
 Interest-based advertising includes ads served to you after you leave our website, encouraging you to return.
-It also includes ads we think are relevant based on your online activities.
+It also includes ads that may be relevant based on your online activities.
 These ads, which are targeted and served by third parties acting on our behalf, might be served on websites or on apps.

-For more information about interest-based advertising and to understand your options, including how you can opt-out of receiving behavioural ads from third-party advertising companies participating in the DAAC, please click on the AdChoices icon that may be located in the top righthand corner of any of our ads, or visit the Digital Advertising Alliance of Canada website at http://youradchoices.ca/choices.
+For more information about interest-based advertising and to understand your options, including how you can opt-out of receiving behavioural ads from third-party advertising companies participating in the DAAC, please visit the Digital Advertising Alliance of Canada website at http://youradchoices.ca/choices.
 Please note that, in order to opt-out successfully, you must have cookies enabled in your browser.